cuthbertLab/music21/documentation/source/developerReference/usingGit.rst

 ..  image:: images/usingEclipse/saynotosavingmusic21.png
     :width: 650

-See :ref:`usersGuide_24_environment` for more information on configuring user settings.
+See :ref:`User's Guide, Chapter 24 <usersGuide_24_environment>` for more information on configuring user settings.
 Otherwise, head to: :ref:`What is Music21? <what>` for further demos and tutorials on using music21.